ciglenecki/nerf-research/README.md

 ## Log

 2022-12-15:
+- todo: train a nerf on a scene.
+Then freeze the MLP and fine-tune it by using NEW semantic segmentation images.
+The only thing you have to adjust is color, the depth can stay the same
+- todo: export mesh to blender and view it
 - trained nerfacto on my student card in multiple conditions: small, med, large video duration, shaky camera
 - results playlist https://www.youtube.com/watch?v=BGwiesxWRcs&list=PL9LfBxpj0EM6GpKXLqxVCV1wuc0GFtD6k&index=2
 - next step: introduce style variability to generate new type of image (for example, change the text of person’s name, change person’s face…)